How do you measure success as a brand?

 There are lots of ways that probably come to mind immediately.
 Money is a big one: Units sold, services provided, profits made.
 Or how about critical acclaim?
 Five star ratings, year-end lists, glowing testimonials from industry leaders…there are too many metrics to name without boring you to tears.

 Deciding on what specifically you value and what victories you intend to pursue is one of the greatest challenges for any brand or company.
-Thanks to modern technology, we can keep track of more metrics with greater precision than ever before – which means that your brand has more choices to make than ever before, too.
+Thanks to modern technology, we can keep track of more video metrics with greater precision than ever before – which means that your brand has more choices to make than ever before, too.

 So what approach will you take?
 Some brands decide to operate at a tremendous loss for years in order to fully dominate their chosen market, while others slowly build niche audiences through ultra-targeted advertising and carefully cultivated reviews.
 But in the world of content marketing, especially video content marketing, industry experts agree that certain metrics continually rise to the top.
 What may come as a surprise, however, is the way that these valuable metrics tend to defy traditional expectations of success.